Kopachris/seshet/docs/tech_drafts/importing_modules.md

 ### Global modules and user modules

-The default modules included with Seshet will normally be installed as a package, `seshet_modules` in the Python installation's site-packages directory.
+The default modules included with Seshet will normally be installed as a package, `seshet_modules`, in the Python installation's site-packages directory.
 However, to make modules as easy as possible to work with, the bot should also check for, and prefer, a user-specified directory for modules.

 This will be done by importing `seshet_modules` at the top level of `bot` and including some code in `run()`: